colalb1/Good-Matrix/README.md

 Contains the Python API for the Good-Matrix library, a high-performance system of equations solver that automatically detects matrix properties and routes to the most efficient solver.

 Some methods remain unwritten.
 I may come back to this eventually.
-Partway through this project, I realized it was a bit foolish since the checks added enough computational overhead to negate the speed improvements that the most efficient solve would yield, and thus offering little practical benefit.
+Partway through this project, I realized it was a bit foolish since the checks added enough computational overhead to negate the speed improvements that the most efficient solve would yield, thus offering little practical benefit.

 ## API Overview